 The Basics of Float Switches | Guide

-What is a float switch?
+What is a Float Switch?

 Float switches are also often sought after because they are cost-effective, reliable, and can be used with a wide variety of liquids.
 In this article, we will dive into common uses of float switches, both normally open float switches and normally closed float switches.